Updated May 9, 2023

 It can also be said as an extension of 2 tier architecture.
 The middle layer of the application between the database and user layers is the one that understands the database access language and helps in processing end user’s requests to the DBMS.
 There is also an additional layer sometimes which can be added, and which provides a graphical user interface for the end-user so that they can interact with the end-user.
 The GUI layer acts as a database system for the end-user.
 The end-user has no idea about the application layer or about the DBMS system.
 The application layer (business logic layer) also processes functional logic, constraint, and rules before passing data to the user or down to the DBMS

 - Support multiple views of data

 - It separates the user applications from the physical database

 DBMS is where data can be stored and used as and when required.
 The data can be utilized, created and modified as per user needs.
-A database management architecture helps in designing, developing, implementing and maintaining of the database.
+A database management architecture helps in designing, developing, implementing and maintaining the database.
 There are basically two ideal architectures and one additional one.
-The single tier architecture has the client, server and database where all of these reside on the same machine.
-A two-tier architecture is a database architecture where there is a presentation layer which is run on the client machine and the data is stored on the server machine.
-The third and last is the three-tier architecture which consists of a presentation layer which can have a PC, tablet, mobile, etc., application layer and database server.
+The single-tier architecture has the client, server and database where all of these reside on the same machine.
+A two-tier architecture is a database architecture where there is a presentation layer that is run on the client machine and the data is stored on the server machine.
+The third and last is the three-tier architecture which consists of a presentation layer that can have a PC, tablet, mobile, etc., application layer and database server.
 The application layer is used to interact with the other two layers.
 As a result, these data can be maintained properly and it remains secure as well.

 This has been a guide to DBMS Architecture.
 Here we have discussed the types of DBMS Architecture with the goal of a three-tier architecture.
 You can also go through our other suggested articles to learn more –